semgrep/semgrep-docs/docs/deepsemgrep.md

 ### Using class inheritance with typed metavariables

 DeepSemgrep uses interfile class inheritance information when matching [typed metavariables](https://semgrep.dev/docs/writing-rules/pattern-syntax/#typed-metavariables).
-Continuing the example from the previous section, see the following example file, where we have defined some exceptions and logged them:
+Continuing the example from the previous section, see the following example file, which has  defined some exceptions and includes their logging:

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=adamkvitek:log-exception-example1-copy" width="100%" height="432" frameborder="0"></iframe>